archonsofficial/PsychoDrill/README.md

 Hi There!
 We are Team Archons 1st Year Undergraduate Students From Lucknow University.
 Feel Free to take a look at - https://psychodrill.w3spaces.com/About_Us/AboutUs.html

+## Disclaimer

+The site is not compete yet we will be updating the code on regular basis more pages will be added.
+The Files and the entire project is on Early Development Stage.

 # PsychoDrill: Psychological Test Preparation Platform for SSB Candidates